Can You Charge More For Your Therapy Services?

 As a biz-coach, I hear these laments almost daily in some form or the other….

-I was just having a discussion with a therapist who stated she could not hit the revenue goals that I suggest ALMOST EVERY therapist can achieve.
+She stated she could not hit the revenue goals that I suggest ALMOST EVERY therapist can achieve.

 Can you charge more for your therapy services?